 The RFP is one of the most popular ways to get bids for your project, and there’s a certain science to writing a really good one.
 In a way, it’s like a game of Jeopardy; you provide the answer and your respondents provide the question.
 The difference is that Alex Trebek isn’t behind the podium.
 You are.
 You have to know exactly what you need, how much is in your budget, and the amount of time to complete the project.
 Otherwise, the dozens and dozens of firms who want to do your website won’t know what they’re making.

 Crafting an RFP website design plan correctly is about getting back to basics.

 1. Know Your Budget

 Money is a finite resource.
 That’s why it’s money.
-Your project has a budget, and understanding how and where that money will be spent is integral for success.
+Your project has a budget, and understanding how and where that money will be spent is integral to success.
 When writing your RFP, you should know where every dollar is headed.
 Outlining it in the RFP will let you, your bosses, and your potential contractors know what is being spent, where and when.
 This eliminates potential confusion before it starts.
-Otherwise, your RFP Web design project is an invitation for disaster.
+Otherwise, your RFP Web design project is an invitation to disaster.

 2. Where Are You Going With This?

 I’m willing to bet you have an idea in your head of what success on your project will look like.
 One of the biggest hitches when writing RFPs is that authors forget to effectively translate that idea into the RFP.
 This lack of focus complicates every step of the process.
 Without proper definition in your RFP, you will end up wasting time reading responses from under-qualified firms, potentially leading to ballooning budgets and unmet deadlines.
 Lacking a structured and focused plan wreaks havoc on a website design project.
-Envision what a successful projects looks like, and then translate that vision into your RFP.
+Envision what a successful project looks like, and then translate that vision into your RFP.